 How to import locations from CSV to your Store Locator widget

-Are you looking to add a large number of locations to your Store Locator widget and already have a CSV file with their details?
-If that's so, we are happy to tell you more about our widget's bulk upload feature that can help you save your time and effort.
+Need to add a large number of locations to your Store Locator widget?
+If you already have a CSV file with location details, you're in luck!
+Our bulk upload option lets you save time and effort.

 1